Century Rayon High School, Shahad

 Century Rayon High School, Shahad is a school located in the Thane district of Mumbai Metropolis, India.

 About

-Century Rayon High School is a co-educational school managed by Century Textile and Industries and affiliated to maharashtra state board.
+Century Rayon High School is a co-educational school managed by Century Textile and Industries and affiliated to Maharashtra state board.
 It was established in 1958.
 The School has classes from Junior KG to X (SSC) and has three medium viz.
 English, Hindi & Marathi.
 The school is located near Century Rayon Colony.

 Co-curricular activities

 Century Rayon High School also have a large playground.
 The school has a physics labs, chemistry labs, Interactive Learning Class rooms, Audio Visual Rooms and biology labs.
 It also has a computer lab.
 Sports club are some of the included activities round the year.
 It has a library with a wide range of more than 12000 books.
-In 18 August 2013, around 1000 students from Century Rayon High School participated for planting saplings in the city, the programme was known as Vriksha Dindi programme.
+On 18 August 2013, around 1000 students from Century Rayon High School participated for planting saplings in the city, the programme was known as Vriksha Dindi programme.